codedthinking/eventstudy/README.md

 ---
 author: Koren, Miklós (https://koren.mk)
-date: 2024-01-22
+date: 2024-01-23
-version: 0.5.3
+version: 0.6.0
-title: EVENTSTUDY - Correct Event Study After XTHDIDREGRESS
+title: EVENTBASELINE - Correct Event Study After XTHDIDREGRESS
 description: |
-    `eventstudy` transforms the coefficients estimated by `xthdidregress` into a correct event study relative to a baseline.
+    `eventbaseline` transforms the coefficients estimated by `xthdidregress` into a correct event study relative to a baseline.
 The reported coefficients are the average treatment effects on the treated (ATT) for each period relative to the baseline.
 The baseline can be either a period before the treatment or the average of the pre-treatment periods.
 url: https://github.com/codedthinking/eventstudy
 requires: Stata version 18
 files: